William Buckley (convict): Transportation and escape

 The new settlement lacked fresh water and arable soil, and a decision was made a couple of months later (Note: McHugh said the decision was made a few weeks later, but they arrived in October and did not abandon the site until after December 1803.
 For more information, see Sullivan Bay, Victoria § History.) to abandon the site and move to Van Diemen's Land (Tasmania).
 Buckley and five others escaped during a rain storm on 27 December 1803, to avoid being sent to Tasmania, hoping to escape to Port Jackson (Sydney).
 Of the six, Charles Shaw was shot by a soldier and was captured with another convict.
 Daniel Allender surrendered to Lieutenant Governor David Collins on 16 January 1804.
 The three remaining men subsisted on rations of food that they brought with them as well as seafood and berries that they collected, but they struggled to find enough food and fresh water.
-After travelling along the coast of Port Phillip Bay to what is now Melbourne and across the plains to the Yawong Hills (now in the Shire of Buloke), the men finished the last of their rations.
+After travelling along the coast of Port Phillip Bay to what is now Melbourne and across the plains to the Yawang Hills (today known as the You Yangs), the men finished the last of their rations.
 They realised that to survive they needed to return to the bay for food.
 They doubled back to the west side of the bay to what is now Corio, Victoria and then to Swan Island.
 Along the way, they avoided huts of Indigenous people.
 The men attempted to signal a ship anchored in Port Phillip Bay without success for a week.
 (Note: Buckley stated that the ship was the Calcutta, but it had left the area in mid-December, before they had escaped.
 The ship was likely the Ocean.
 The Calcutta and Ocean made up the first fleet of Victoria.)
 His two fellow travellers decided to walk back to the eastern edge of Port Phillips Bay (Sullivan Bay).
 Buckley decided to try his luck on his own.

 Over the next several days, Buckley became increasingly ill due to dehydration, starvation, and painful sores from poor nutrition.
 Buckley was near death when he arrived at Aireys Inlet where he found embers from an earlier fire, fresh water, seafood, and a cave for shelter.
 He stayed awhile to build back his strength and then he followed the Victorian coast south to a spot near a stream where he established a hut for himself of tree branches and seaweed.
 He foraged for plants, berries, and seafood to sustain himself.